 Unfortunately, many folks with iPhone X models tell us it just ain’t working.
 Instead, they’re redirected to the Home Screen–not what they wanted at all!

-Here’s the Scoop to Force Close Apps on Your iPhone X Using iOS 11
+Here’s the Scoop to Force Close Apps on Your iPhone X Series Using iOS 11

 It takes a forceful touch!
 You need to force touch (or tap and hold) until the app preview tiles show the minus icon (-) in the corner then swipe up to close.